Tim Tebow: Early life

 Tebow came to national prominence as a junior at Nease, known for his running and throwing abilities, as well as an intense competitiveness.
 Later that year, he suffered an injury to his right leg late in the first half of a game.
-Originally believed to be suffering from a bad cramp, he actually played the entire second half with a broken fibula, at one point rushing for a 29-yard touchdown.
+At first believed to be suffering from a bad cramp, he actually played the entire second half with a broken fibula, at one point rushing for a 29-yard touchdown.
 After the game the extent of the injury was discovered and he was held out for the remainder of his junior season.
 Nevertheless, he was named Florida's Player of the Year and became a major college football quarterback prospect.

 During his senior season, he led the Nease Panthers to a state title, earned All-State honors, was named Florida's Mr. Football and a Parade magazine high school All-American, and repeated as Florida's Player of the Year.
 He played in the U.S. Army All-American Bowl in San Antonio, Texas which featured the top 78 senior high school football players in the nation and was shown nationally on NBC television.

 Tebow was the subject of an ESPN Faces in Sports documentary.
-The segment was titled "Tim Tebow: The Chosen One", and focused on Tebow's home school controversy and missionary work in the Philippines, his athletic exploits, and the college recruiting process.
+The segment was titled "Tim Tebow: The Chosen One", and focused on Tebow's home schooling and missionary work in the Philippines, his athletic exploits, and the college recruiting process.
 Tebow was also featured in Sports Illustrated on the "Faces in the Crowd" page.
 In 2007, he was named to the Florida State Athletic Association's All-Century Team that listed the Top 33 football players in the state of Florida's 100-year history of high school football.
 Despite family ties to the University of Florida, where his parents met as students, Tebow considered other schools, including the University of Alabama.